 June 2024: Orientation for incoming students followed by summer quarter classes.

-MEDEX Northwest requires applicants to meet the following academic requirements in order to qualify:
+MEDEX Northwest requires applicants to meet the following academic requirements to qualify:

 Academic course prerequisites

-It is strongly recommended that the prerequisite courses be completed within the last five (5) to seven (7) years.
+It is strongly recommended that science prerequisites be completed within the last five (5) to seven (7) years.

 Each prerequisite course must be taken as a “standalone” course, separate from other prior certificate training programs and professional degree programs.